MerelyAPseudonym/spacemacs/README.md

 ## Key bindings discovery

-Thanks to [guide-key][], whenever a prefix command is pressed (like `<SPC>`) a buffer appears after one second listing the possible keys for this prefix.
+Thanks to [guide-key][], whenever a prefix command is pressed (like `<SPC>`) a buffer appears (after a short pause) listing the possible keys for this prefix.

 It is also possible to search for specific key bindings by pressing: